-Ashley got involved with aviation flight training before completing year 12.
+Ashley got involved with aviation flight training before completing high school.
 Initial flight training took place in a Cessna 172 for the Australian Restricted Private Pilots Licence (RPPL) in 1991/92.
 Flight training was conducted at John Williams Flying School in Tocumwal, New South Wales.

 Further flight training took place at The Australian Aviation College, (now called Flight Training Adelaide) located at Parafield airport in Adelaide, South Australia.
 Ashley earned an Australian Commercial Pilots Licence (CPL) and a Multi-Engine Command Instrument Rating (ME-CIR) in 1993.

 Attended Embry-Riddle Aeronautical University in Prescott, AZ.
 Graduating in December 2001 with a Bachelor of Science in Aerospace Studies, which consisted of 3 minors Aircraft Accident Investigations, Intelligence Gathering & Analysis and International Business.

 Studying Aircraft Accident Investigation led to a summer internship with the American Airlines Flight Safety Department located in Dallas, Texas.
 The NTSB investigation of American Airlines Flight 1420 was still ongoing during the summer internship in 2000.

 After graduating from Embry-Riddle Aeronautical University, Ashley relocated to Northern Virginia to start an airline career with Atlantic Coast Airlines (ACA).
 In April 2002, Ashley started work as a Ramp Agent.
 The job involved working around J41 turbo-props and CRJ200 regional jets at Washington Dulles International Airport (KIAD).
 This was the recommended way to learn about airlines operations getting involved in an airline operational position.